HeeebsInc/WeaponDetection/README.md

     - Body cam footage
     - Gun counts at protests
 - Applying the algorithm to the examples above will provide an un-bias input for a given altercation.
-- For example, if a police officer claimed to have used force on a person due to them thinking that person had a gun, this algorithm can be used to determine if there was in fact a gun present within the footage shot through their body camera.
+- For example, if a police officer claimed to have used force on a person due to them thinking that person had a gun, this algorithm can be used to determine a timeline that maps the escalation in chronological order.
 - Although this algorithm should not be used as a defining classifier, it can be used in conjunction with investigations in order to determine if the right decision was made.
 - On the other hand, this algorithm can also be used to detect the presence of guns at protests, and with some modification, count the number of guns it detected.
 This can be helpful because it allows law enforcement to get a numerical representation of threats within public spaced.